Skip to content

 What are air miles credit cards?

 UK air miles credit cards are linked to airline travel rewards programmes such as Avios and Virgin Atlantic.
+You can compare deals using our eligibility checker to find the best air miles credit cards for you without harming your credit score.

 Every time you spend on your travel rewards credit card, you’ll collect points known as air miles.
-You can use these points to get money off travel costs such as flights, hotels and car hire.
+You can usually use these points to get money off travel costs such as flights, hotels and car hire.

 If you travel frequently, an air miles credit card could be a good way of reducing the cost of airline travel through your everyday spending.